whatkairos/5th-grade/William Wilberforce.md

 Can you think of any examples of people who do things because "everyone" around them acts that way - things they probably wouldnt do if fewer people acted in that particular manner?

-People on Khan academy who skip math lessons and do advanced lessons.
+People on Khan academy who skip to advanced javascript and make fake games like "Flabby Bird."

 What was the society for Bettering the Condition of the poor?

 It is a team that helps the poor children take out some of their working hours.

 Do you think it was a good thing that Wilberforce helped found the Society for Bettering the Condition of the Poor?
  Why or why not? give me some examples.

-Yes, because otherwise poor people would be sadder than ever and they would have to worry about being richer.
+Yes, because otherwise the children would be working 12 hours a day.

+What changes did Wilberforce bring in india?